 PhD Michigan State University: Teacher Education

 Randi Stanulis, Professor, OMERAD Director and Assistant Dean for Professional Development, leads educator development on effective teaching and learning practices.
 She co-leads CHM’s Chair Collaboration, providing expertise in creating a culture for effective mentoring practices and induction of novices into our units.
 She also serves as the Director of Professional and Leadership Development for the Office of Health Sciences.
-In 2007, Stanulis received MSU’s prestigious Outreach Scholarship Community Outreach Award for her partnership work with the Lansing School District to enhance the mentoring of new teachers.
+In 2007, Stanulis received MSU’s prestigious Outreach Scholarship Community Outreach Award for her partnership work with the Lansing School District to enhance the learning support of new teachers.

 Areas of Interest